-Please place your phones on vibrate before class begins.
+• Please place your phones on vibrate before class begins.
 No texting allowed in class.
 If you must take a phone call, please step out of the classroom when talking.
 I will ask you to leave class and deduct 3 points from your participation grade if you continually have your phone out during class.
+No earphones allowed in class.